syngrisi/syngrisi/packages/wdio-sdk/README.md

 ```

 ## Environment variables
+Environment variables are used to modify the behavior of the Syngrisi WebdriverIO SDK without code changes.

+Example: To set the log level to debug, use the following command:

+Windows: `set SYNGRISI_LOG_LEVEL=debug`
+macOS/Linux: `export SYNGRISI_LOG_LEVEL=debug`

 `ENV_POSTFIX` - will add to platform property, you can use this to set some unique platform name for particular
 environment